chrishudetz/SpotiTerm/README.md

 # SpotiTerm
 ![SpotiTerm](spotiterm.png)

-A Terminal Interface using Spotipy to utalise Spotify's Web API.
+A Terminal Interface to perform actions with Spotify's Web API.

 ## Disclaimer
-This is my first proper project I have ever uploaded to Github, so please keep this in mind if I'm a little slow.
+This is my first project I have ever uploaded to Github, so please keep this in mind if I'm a little slow.
 Still adjusting and learning the flow.
 Thanks, Dextroz.

 ## Dependencies
 SpotiTerm is written in Python 3 so it is **REQUIRED**.